AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/horz_bar_style_diagram.jpg)

-Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when dragging the mouse, etc.
+Also, styles are used to make charts interactive, you can define how elements will be displayed by default, when hovered, etc.

 ### Basic Sample